Joey Meneses Player Props: Nationals vs. Marlins

-The Washington Nationals, including Joey Meneses (.333 slugging percentage in past 10 games, including zero home run), battle starting pitcher Braxton Garrett and the Miami Marlins at Nationals Park, Saturday at 4:05 PM ET.
+On Sunday, Joey Meneses (.275 on-base percentage in past 10 games, 63 points below season-long percentage) and the Washington Nationals face the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
+First pitch is at 1:35 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Marlins.
+In his most recent game he had a one-hit performance (1-for-4) against the Marlins.

 Joey Meneses Game Info & Props vs. the Marlins